PedroGomes/puppet_modules/README.md

 Small module for the deploy of a init.d script for wakeonlan in Ubuntu.
 Note: It should include the installation of the package ethtool, but in my case it was not necessary.

+### Ganglia

+Small module for ganglia installation, prepared to cope with the current bug that affects the Ubuntu Oneric repository.
+To use, change the gmod configuration file.

 License:
 -------